The Doctor of Education degree program prepares Christian educators for leadership roles in K–12 or higher education institutions.

 Applicants must supply the requisite written admission materials and must have a personal or remote interview with members of the faculty.
 Prospective EdD students may apply for admission at any time.
 The normal deadline for applications for admission in the fall is March 15, but applications will be considered on a continual basis and individuals may be admitted as space allows.
 Further details on admission requirements and procedures are available from the Admissions office.

-The EdD operates within the standard fall-spring-summer academic calendar.
-All work leading to the Doctor of Education degree must be completed in no less than three and no more than six years from the time of matriculation.
-A minimum grade of B- must be received in every course credited toward graduation, on the comprehensive exams, and on the dissertation.
+The EdD program operates within the standard fall-spring-summer academic calendar.
+The Doctor of Education degree must be completed in no less than three and no more than eight years from the time of matriculation.
+A minimum grade of B- is required for every course, the comprehensive exams, and the dissertation to count toward graduation.
 Additional information on EdD policies and procedures is provided in the Doctor of Education Handbook.

 Transfer of Credit

-Transfer of up to 10 hours of doctoral-level credit may be applied toward the EdD degree if those hours constitute equivalent work.
-Normally only courses taken after receiving an MA, MDiv, ThM, STM, or equivalent degree can be credited toward the EdD degree.
+Transfer of up to 12 hours of doctoral-level credit may be applied toward the EdD degree if those hours constitute equivalent work.
+Normally, only doctoral courses taken after receiving an MA, MDiv, ThM, STM, or equivalent degree can be credited toward the EdD degree.
 Requests for transfer of credit should be sent to the director of EdD studies.
-Plans to take other courses for transfer credit must be approved by the EdD committee prior to taking the course.
+Plans to take other courses for transfer credit must be approved by the EdD committee and the Registrar’s office prior to taking the course.

 Dissertation Requirements